 - 2018 HHS Tick-Borne Disease Working Group Report to Congress

 - 2018 CDC- Vital Signs-Vector-Borne Diseases Trend Report

 Federal-Health & Human Services-Tick-Borne Disease Working Group information for second report to Congress (due 2020) can be viewed here.

-To report a case of tick-borne disease visit the Colorado Department of Public Health & Environment at here, or contact your local County Public Health Department.
+Currently, CDHPE requires only 7 tick-borne diseases as reportable.
+To report a case of tick-borne disease in Colorado, visit Colorado Department of Public Health & Environment here, or contact your County Public Health Department.

 Continuing Medical Education